Join the LadVen OS testing programRequest a demo

 If the employee cannot be selected, do not assign a random person instead.
 Clarify access with the manager or process administrator.
 You can leave a comment in the task:

-Anna needs to be added as a co-executor, but she cannot be selected in participants.
+Olivia needs to be added as a co-executor, but she cannot be selected in participants.
 Please check access to the workgroup and client project.

 Bulk Action Completed Partially